 Dean Moran received her A.B. in Psychology with Honors and with Distinction from Stanford University in 1978, where she was elected to Phi Beta Kappa her junior year.
 She obtained her J.D. from Yale Law School in 1981, where she was an Editor of the Yale Law Journal, Runner-Up in the Harlan Fiske Stone Moot Court Prize Competition and Teaching Assistant to the Associate Dean.
 Following law school, she clerked for Chief Judge Wilfred Feinberg of the U.S. Court of Appeals for the 2nd Circuit and worked for the San Francisco firm of Heller Ehrman White & McAuliffe.
 She joined the Boalt faculty in 1983.
 She was a visiting professor at UCLA (1988, 2002), Stanford (1989), NYU School of Law (1996), the University of Miami Law School (1997), the University of Texas (2000) and Fordham Law School (2005).
 From 1993 to 1996 Moran served as chair of the Chicano/Latino Policy Project at UC Berkeley’s Institute for the Study of Social Change, and in 2003, she became the director of the Institute.
 In 1995, she received the UC Berkeley Distinguished Teaching Award.

 Dean Moran is highly active in the legal community.
 In September 2011, she was appointed by President Obama to serve as a member of the Permanent Committee for the Oliver Wendell Holmes Devise.
-She was appointed as President of the Association of American Law Schools (AALS) in 2009 and also was a member of the AALS's Executive Committee.
-She is a Fellow of the American Bar Foundation and a member of the American Law Institute.
+She was appointed as President of the Association of American Law Schools (AALS) in 2009.
+She is a member of the American Law Institute and served on the Executive Committee of the Association of American Law Schools.
 She sat on the Standing Committee of the Division of Public Education of the American Bar Association; serves on the Board of Advisors for the Texas Hispanic Journal of Law and Policy; and was on the Executive Board of the Berkeley Law Foundation.
-She has been inducted into the Lincoln Club and the Chancery Club of Los Angeles and was elected to the Board of Governors of the Beverly Hills Bar Association in 2013.
+In May 2014, she was selected by American Bar Association (ABA) President James R. Silkenat to serve on the ABA Task Force on the Financing of Legal Education.
+In August 2014, she was appointed to an American Bar Foundation working group to develop a research initiative on Latinos and the Law.
+In recent years, she was also inducted into the Lincoln Club and the Chancery Club of Los Angeles, and in 2013, she was elected to the Beverly Hills Bar Association’s Board of Governors.
 Dean Moran also served as chair of the AALS Nominating Committee for 2013 Officers and Members of the Executive Committee.
 She recently completed her service as a Senator for the Phi Beta Kappa Society.
 In addition, in 2003 Moran chaired the Planning Committee for Taking Stock: Women of All Colors in Law Schools for the Association of American Law Schools and previously chaired the Steering Committee for UC ACCORD.